voidnerd/MLM-Solution/README.md

 - `composer install`
 - create a `.env` file, copy all text in `.env.example` into the `.env` file and add your configurations.
 - `php artisan key:generate`
+- create your mysql database, and run the `/model.sql`script
 - `php artisan serve`

 TIP: You can change monetary variables on base controller `app/Http/Controllers/Controller.php` :metal: .\